 Other tools: External tools for screenshots on Windows

 While the snipping tool already offers more features than the simple key combination for creating screenshots on Windows, it can still be worthwhile trying out some other software options.
-Programs from external providers are especially recommendable for users who use screenshots professionally, or at least on a daily basis.
+Screenshot-Programs from external providers are especially recommendable for users who use screenshots professionally, or at least on a daily basis.
 These screenshot programs sometimes offer more editing options and additional functions, such as automatic scrolling to display long websites in one picture or so-called screencasts—the programs record a video of your desktop.
 This function is most popular for use in tutorials, since in such videos the creator can easily show their viewers what they need to do instead of trying to painstakingly explain it.